dplanitzer/Serena/Commands/shell/docs/Commands.md

 * `command`: a utility command:
     * `format`: format a disk.
 Expects a path to the disk device.
 Specify the name of the desired filesystem with the `-t` option.
+    * `mount`: mount a disk and make it accessible to the shell.
+Specify the directory where the disk should be mounted with the `--at` option.
+    * `unmount`: Unmount a disk.
+You should unmount a disk before you remove it from a floppy drive.

 ## `echo`